Schwaldlander/DomainNameSuggest/REPORT.md

 5. Audience and Culture Fit
 6. Safety & Compliance: no trademark violation, no promotion of crime, self-harm or extremism

+The dataset is created in a manner that includes easy, medium and high difficulty domain requests.

 ## My pipeline

 1. Formulate the basic model structure and training module